Russian Strength-Skill: The Workouts

 Stick with the same exercises for at least 6 weeks.
 And it’s perfectly acceptable (probably even better) to keep the same 3 movements for 3 months or even longer.

 No!
 You’re using progressively heavier weights.
-And most importantly, those heavier weights will actually begin to feel more and more easy.
+And most importantly, those heavier weights will actually begin to feel easier.
 In no time you’ll be hitting weights in the 90-95% range as if they were warm-ups!

 However, it’s true that you could lose the feeling of maximal weights, which is why I like to include supra-maximal partials or holds to supplement the strength-skill work.